funcool/buddy-sign/doc/01-jwt.md

 ## Encrypting data

-Let start with encrypting data.
+Let's start with encrypting data.
 For it we will use the `encrypt` function from the `buddy.sign.jwt` namespace:

 ```clojure